hashgraph/hedera-hcs-sxc-java/README.md

 The HCS SXC (Secure eXchange Communication) is a set of pre-built components that aim to provide additional functionality over and above HCS to make it easier and quicker to develop applications, particularly if they require secure communications between participants.

-These components use the Hedera Java SDK to communicate with Hedera's HCS service and add a number of features (Italicizised still in development/planning) as follows:
+These components use the Hedera Java SDK to communicate with Hedera's HCS service and add a number of features (Italicised still in development/planning) as follows:

 - Sending messages to Hedera's HCS service
     - *With optional message encryption* (subject to plug in development)